Southern Coast (Crimea)

-The Southern Coast (Yalı Boyu; Півде́нний бе́рег; Ю́жный бе́рег), also referred to as the Crimean Riviera, is a geographic region located in southern Crimea, a region internationally recognised as part of Ukraine but currently controlled by Russia.
+The Southern Coast (Yalı Boyu; Південний берег; Южный берег), also referred to as the Crimean Riviera, is a geographic region located in southern Crimea, a region internationally recognised as part of Ukraine but currently controlled by Russia.
 Stretching from Cape Aya to Kara Dag Mountain, the Southern Coast has a total length of about 180 km.
 The Southern Coast has historically been a prominent tourist location due to its relatively warm climate and purported benefits for respiratory health, and drew an estimated 500,000 tourists yearly as of 1984.

 Climate

 The warmest part of Crimea, the Southern Coast has a humid subtropical climate, bordering on a hot-summer mediterranean climate, and is prone to cyclones in winter and high atmospheric pressure in the summer.
 Temperatures in the city of Yalta, for example, peak at around 29.4°C (84.9°F) in August before dropping to a low of 2.2°C (36.0°F) in February.

 The Southern Coast has a substantial variety of flora, numbering at around 1,500 species which are mostly related to other species found in areas around the Mediterranean Sea.
-Among these species are the juniper, stone pine, Oleander, Aleppo Pine, Pinus brutia, Pistacia terebinthus, Olea europaea, Opuntia ficus-indica, Cupressus sempervirens and Arbutus andrachne.
+Among these species are the juniper, stone pine, Oleander, Aleppo pine, Pinus brutia, Pistacia terebinthus, Olea europaea, Opuntia ficus-indica, Cupressus sempervirens and Arbutus andrachne.
 A variety of palm trees is also cultivated in the region, for instance species like Trachycarpus fortunei, Washingtonia robusta and Phoenix canariensis.
 Orchards, vineyards, and plantations were historically a significant part of the local economy.